dfuse-io/docs/content/guides/graphql/getting-started-javascript.md

 # Getting Started with Javascript

-In this guide, we will create a basic setup to use the dfuse GraphQL API with Javascript.
+In this guide we will show you how to create a basic setup so that you can benefit from the dfuse GraphQL API with Javascript.

 ## 1. Getting an API Key